AndersDeath/diary2/000-current.md

 # 20 October - Friday - Gündoğan - 21 day of immigration

 today I recorded another public view for youtube.
 I'm not sure that I will have time to edit it today.
+I also investigated immigration questions.